KaiyangYao/COMP465_GrassProject/README.md

 ### **Introduction**:
-In this project, we create a realistic and visually appealing simulation of grass using OpenGL, which have a variety of potential application both in video games and virtual reality experiences.
-It involve the use of billboarding method, grass simulation, and wind simulation to create a realistic and dynamic grass landscape.
+In this project, we created a realistic and visually appealing simulation of grass using OpenGL, which has a variety of potential applications both in video games and virtual reality experiences.
+We utilized the billboarding method, grass simulation, and wind simulation to create a realistic grass landscape.

 ### **Requirements**:
 To run this project, you need the following:
 - C++ compiler
-- OpengGL library
-- GLFW library
-- GLM library
+- A tool that generates build files.
+We use CMake

 ### **Installation**:
 To install and run the project, you should following these steps: